Getting ready to take your driver’s test can be quite the milestone.

 - Check the services offered at each location

-Some states also let you schedule your test online at the nearest available spot.
+Some states even let you schedule your test online at the nearest available location, which can save you a lot of time.

 What are the age requirements for a driver’s license in Ohio?

-In Ohio, the minimum ages for different license types are:
+In Ohio, the age requirements for different license types are as follows:

 - Learner’s permit: 15 years and 6 months